wildcardcorp/castle.documentation/develop/plone/searching_and_indexing/indexing.rst

 Some interesting indexes

-* start and end: Calendar event timestamps, used to make up calendar portlet
+* start and end: Calendar event timestamps, used to make up the calendar portlet

 * sortable_title: Title provided for sorting